vgorloff/mc-blog/blog-posts/swiftui-in-auv3/index.md

      ...
 ```

-Note: Once we will stop debug session in GarageBang.app.
+**Note** ⚠️: Once we will stop debug session in GarageBang.app or in Juce AudioPluginHost.app.
 The plug-in will be unregistered from the system.

 ```bash
 $ auval -s aufx 2>/dev/null